-The portfolio is highly exposed to commingling risk, given Scope's assessment that the servicer's and maintenance provider's financial strength are weak, particularly in view of the current financial and macro-economic backdrop in Greece.
-Scope has assumed 6% of additional commingling losses over expected collections given zero defaults (see section 7.1 for more details).
+The portfolio is highly exposed to commingling risk, given Scope's assessment that the servicer's and maintenance provider's financial strength is weak, particularly in view of the current financial and macroeconomic backdrop in Greece.
+Scope has assumed 4% of additional commingling losses over expected collections given zero defaults (see section 7.1 for more details).